kapatheus/magento2-centos7/README.md

 Generating autoload files
 ```

-Once the project is created we can start the Magento installation.
-We can install Magento either from the command line or using the web Setup Wizard.
-In this tutorial, we'll install Magento using the command line.
+Once the project is created we can start the installation.
+We can install Magento either by using the command line or using the web Setup Wizard.
+In this tutorial, we will install Magento using the command line.

-We will use the following options to install the Magento store:
+We will use the following options to install our Magento store:

 Base and Base secure URLs are set to https://example.com, change it with your domain.
 Magento administrator:
 John Doe as first and last name.
 john@example.com as email.
-john as username and strong_password as password.
+john as username and j0hnP4ssvv0rD as a password.
-Database name magentodb, username magento, password strong_password and the database server is on the same host as the web server.
+Database name magento, username magento, password P4ssvv0rD, and the database server is on the same host as the web server.
-en_US, US English as a default language.
+en_US, US English as default language.
 USD dollars as default currency.
 America/Chicago as a time zone.